chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ```
 ### Cleanup

 You can clean up via the AWS console, or from the command line.
-The following instructions are using command line.
+The following instructions are using the command line.

 Stop the instance.